jreus/docs/prusamk2s.md

 <img src="img/prusa/new-frame-tap01-jan13.jpg" alt="New Aluminum Frame" style="width: 300px; align: left;"/>

-I really think it's important that Prusa find a better way of tapping these holes in manufacturing, because they seem to be creating an issue for many people when assembling these kits.
+I really hopes Prusa finds a better way of tapping these holes in manufacturing, because they seem to be creating an issue for many people when assembling these kits.
 I [posted a recommendation](http://manual.prusa3d.com/Guide/4.+Z-axis+assembly/296?lang=en#s5013) on the instructions page to tap the holes before assembling the Z-axis... hopefully others take the advice that I had to learn the hard way.

 In either case, with a new aluminum frame and lessons learned I'll try to finish building the printer tonight.